replicatedhq/help-center/content/docs/kubernetes/getting-started/architecture.md

 ## Core Components
 Replicated's install script will first install Docker and a few binaries on the host: `kubelet`, `kubeadm`, and `kubectl`.
-It then delegates to `kubeadm init` to bootstrap the cluster.
+The `kubelet` binary runs as a systemd service, while `kubeadm` and `kubectl` commands are run manually.
-Kubeadm creates a systemd service to run the `kubelet` binary directly on each host.
+Replicated then delegates to `kubeadm init` to bootstrap the cluster.
-All other system services run as pods in the `kube-system` namespace, including the Kubernetes API Server, Kube Proxy, Etcd, Kube Controller Manager, the Kube Scheduler, and CoreDNS.
+All system services besides `kubelet` run as pods in the `kube-system` namespace, including the Kubernetes API Server, Kube Proxy, Etcd, Kube Controller Manager, the Kube Scheduler, and CoreDNS.

 ## Networking

 Replicated adds a Weave DaemonSet to the `kube-system` namespace to provide pod networking on every node in the cluster.
 Weave places a binary in `/opt/cni/bin` that fulfills the [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni) interface, which ensures that every pod is assigned an IP address that is routeable across the cluster.
 The Weave DaemonSet includes a Network Policy Controller to support [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) resources in the cluster.
-All traffic between hosts is encrypted by default.
+All traffic between hosts is [encrypted by default](http://localhost:1313/docs/kubernetes/customer-installations/networking/#encryption).

 ## Storage